Category Archives: fsa

 Action taken by the company

-The Cambridge Food Company Ltd are recalling the above products.
-Point of sale notices will be displayed where the products were sold.
-These notices explain to customers why the products are being recalled and tell them what to do if they have bought the product.
+James Hall & Co Ltd is recalling the above product.
+Point of sale notices will be displayed in all stores that are selling this product.
+These notices explain to customers why the product is being recalled and tell them what to do if they have bought the product.
 Please see the attached notice.

 FSA